reprimand/Nmap-Made-Easy/README.md

 # Nmap Made Easy

 **Nmap Made Easy** is a Python based Nmap tool that simplifies network scanning.
-Designed for beginners, it guides you step-by-step through the process of creating and executing  Nmap commands.
+Made for beginners, it guides you step-by-step through the process of creating and executing  Nmap commands.

 ## Requirements